+(1) This section applies for an application for a mining lease, if after the last objection day but before the hearing day for the application, the applicant gives the mining registrar an additional document about the application.

-(11) If an applicant for a mining lease gives the mining registrar additional information about the application, the applicant must also give a copy of the information to each person given a copy of the application under subsection (7)(c).
+(2) The applicant must give a copy of the document to each person mentioned in subsection 252B(1)(c).

-Reissue of certificate of application
+253 Reissue of certificate of public notice

-253.(1) The mining registrar may reissue a certificate of application if the mining registrar is satisfied it should be reissued-
+(1) The mining registrar may reissue a certificate of public notice if the mining registrar is satisfied it should be reissued-